waarzitjenu/server/README.md

 ![OsmAnd with activated live tracking and the corresponding console output from go-osmand-tracker](./docs/tracking-example.png)

 Image: OsmAnd app submitting location updates to the back-end, front-end retrieving the current location and showing it on a map.
+[Learn how to set up OsmAnd][OsmAnd Documentation]

 ---